Burari deaths

 The Burari deaths were a ritual mass suicide of eleven family members of the Chundawat family from Burari, Delhi, India, in 2018.
-Ten people were found hanged, while the oldest family member, the grandmother, was strangled.
-The bodies were found on 1 July 2018; in the early morning after the death.
-The police have ruled the deaths were motivated by shared delusion or psychosis.
+Ten people—ranging in age from 15 to 57 years old—were found hanged, while the oldest family member, the 80-year-old grandmother, was strangled.
+The bodies were found on 1 July 2018, in the early morning after the deaths.
+The police have ruled the deaths were motivated by shared psychosis.

 Background

-The Chundawat family (also known as Bhatia family by neighbours) had been living in the two-storey house in Burari's Sant Nagar neighbourhood for around twenty years, after moving from their native town in Tohana, Haryana.
-The family ran a grocery shop and plywood business in the area.
+The Chundawat family also known as the Bhatia family, had lived in the three-story house in Burari's Sant Nagar neighbourhood for around twenty years, after moving from their native town in Tohana, Haryana.
+The family ran a grocery shop and a plywood business in the area.
 The family consisted of: